 They maintain a rigorous sanitation validation program.
 Tests are used to determine if gluten protein is still present on equipment after cleaning and sanitizing.
 They use these tests to make sure the cleaning practices are in fact removing these proteins.

 That said, everyone who has dietary restrictions should educate themselves on what ingredients are known to contain gluten since gluten labeling is not required in the U.S. Don't forget there are many other grains that contain gluten other than wheat.
 Read labels carefully.

 Since FD foods are processed at lower temperature and pressure than other methods, they retain nutrition better than dehydrating or canning.
 They are also packaged in a nearly oxygen-free environment.

 Mountain House packages their foods in several sizes and containers.
 Backpackers and campers love the pouch size.
 Some pouches contain two servings and some contain four.
 They are perfect for your 72-hour pack also.

 For your long term storage, #10 cans are the most efficient.
 There are also some products in smaller cans, usually spices, sauces, and often-used kitchen products like baking powder.

 For convenience, there are pre-packed sizes containing three-month's worth of food for one person all the way up to an entire year's worth.
 The choice is yours.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 Having a reserve of Mountain House® freeze dried food makes a lot of sense — both for financial and security reasons.
-Use the pouches for short-term emergencies or camping and the larger cans for potential extended emergencies.
+Use the pouches for short-term emergencies or camping and the larger cans and buckets for potential extended emergencies.